 Faculty

-Provost’s Distinguished Associate Professor and Department Chair
+Professor of Classics and Interim Department Chair

 Email: mn589@georgetown.edu